jayshozie/ceng240/notes4newbies/W01-intro.md

 #### Random Access Memory (RAM)

-Memory (or its more modern name, RAM) is a long list of values and instructions stored in addresses.
+Random Access Memory (RAM), often simply referred to as memory, is a long list of values and instructions stored in addresses.
 Addresses may look a bit scary (e.g.: 11000011 (binary), 0xC3 (hexadecimal), ebx (Assembly)), but you don't need to worry about them too much, Python handles all of that.

 #### External Mass Storage